 Detail from "Carte particulière de la rivière de la Plata" by Paul Cornuau, probably 1684.
 (French National Library.)

 Buccaneer Cutlasses: January 1, 2017

-New blog on buccaneer cutlasses, providing additional information to chapter 8: Buccaneer Cutlasses: What We Know.
+New blog on buccaneer cutlasses, providing additional information to chapter 8 of The Golden Age of Piracy: Buccaneer Cutlasses: What We Know.
 The eyewitness image shows a French buccaneer with two Spanish prisoners.

 Photo by Amy Hitchcock.